Probing Top Quark-Electron Interactions at Future Colliders: SMEFT NLO Calculations

 We use FeynRules \cite{feynrul} routines to convert SMEFT $R_\xi$ Feynman rules \cite{Dedes:2017zog,Dedes:2023zws} into a FeynArts \cite{feynarts} model file, then using FeynCalc \cite{feync}, we compute helicity amplitudes and reduce $1$-loop integrals to Passarino-Veltman integrals which are evaluated using Package-X/FeynHelpers~\cite{Patel:2015tea,Patel:2016fam,Shtabovenko:2016whf} and Looptools~\cite{Hahn:1998yk}.
 We do not fix the gauge in the SMEFT Lagrangian and we verify the cancellation of $\xi$ terms, in order to have a further check on our computations.
 To be consistent in the SMEFT expansion, our approach allows us to consider Feynman diagrams with at most a single SMEFT operator insertion.
 This ensures renormalizability by avoiding divergences that cannot be removed without introducing higher-dimension operators at leading order.

 In this letter, we present complete NLO SMEFT results including the effects of all two-electron-two-top operators

-where the four indices in the superscript denote the flavor of the four fermions.
+where the four indices in the superscript denote the flavor of the four fermions \cite{Aguilar-Saavedra:2010uur}.
+Please note that we still refer to it as an NLO electroweak correction when a top quark appears in the loop, even though such contributions are leading order for the corresponding operators.
 The operators we consider are identical to those of the top-centric model of \cite{Bellafronte:2023amz}.
 The operators in the Warsaw basis~\cite{Grzadkowski:2010es} are defined in Table~\ref{tab:opdef} and they contribute to the effective interactions $e^+e^-q\bar q$ (where $q$ is a light quark) and $e^+e^- Zh$ at NLO.
 We do not consider the chirality flipped scalar and tensor operators as they do not interfere with the SM contribution in the limit of massless leptons.
+Nevertheless, those operators can be important in some precise measurements of the SM suppressed processes~\cite{Vasquez:2019muw}.
 Some sample Feynman diagrams are shown in Fig.~\ref{fig:feyn}.
-The DIS process is obtained by rotating the Feynman diagram on the left-hand side by $90^o$'s.
+The DIS process is obtained by rotating the Feynman diagram on the left-hand side by $90^o$.